State Aid Programs

 You are eligible as a recipient of the Congressional Medal of Honor or as a child of a recipient, or a dependent of a victim of the September 11, 2001 terrorist attack.

-Students who are eligible for fee waivers may also be eligible for other forms of financial aid such as Cal Grants, Scholarships, Pell Grant, Work Study assignments, and other state and federal grant and loan programs.
+Students who are eligible for the California College Promise Grant may also be eligible for other forms of financial aid such as Cal Grants, Scholarships, Pell Grant, Work Study assignments, and other state and federal grant and loan programs.
 These programs are all designed to help students meet educational costs such as books and supplies, transportation, and living expenses.

 Cal Grants are California state-funded grants that may be applied toward meeting educational expenses at California colleges.
 Students must complete the Free Application for Federal Student Aid (FAFSA) or students who qualify as AB540 may complete the Dream Application.
 Your application must be submitted by the state deadline (March 2) to be considered for the grant.
 If you miss the March 2 deadline they have a second deadline of September 2.